A lion, two pigs, a Slurpee GTP & a pair of Indy Lotuses

 IMSA Ford Mustang GTPs

 On the face of it, this looks like a straight re-do of the old Starter 1/43 kit.
-That is not such a bad thing.
-Outside of the terrible injected plastic headlights, it was a pretty good and accurate model.
+That is not such a bad thing because outside of the terrible injected plastic headlights, it was a pretty good and accurate model.
 Automodelli of Australia has put their spin on the kit with two different liveries available in the kit and has covered headlights.
-That’s fine because the IMSA races during that era were largely sprint races and the cars didn’t need headlights as they commonly need now.
+That’s fine because the IMSA races during that era were largely sprint races and the cars didn’t need headlights as they do now.
 Don’t like to build kits?
-Automodelli can probably build it for you.
-If they can’t you can always have the Grand Prix Models studio build it for you.
+Automodelli can build it for you or the Grand Prix Models studio can build it for you.
 GPM has some of the best builders at their disposal.

 The first and last Lotuses at Indy

 SMTS has graced us with a metal kit and handbuilt of the Jim Clark driven Lotus 29 which appeared for the 1983 Indy 500.
 This was the first car Colin Chapman sent over to America to run at Indy along with his star driver.
-This car was not the first rear-engined car at Indy, but it is the car that spelled the beginning of the end for front-engined roadsters.
-The Lotus finished second in Clark’s hands and seventh for America’s Dan Gurney.
+This car was not the first rear-engined car at Indy but it is the car that spelled the beginning of the end for front-engined roadsters.
+The Lotus finished second in Clark’s hands and America’s Dan Gurney finished seventh.

 The final Lotus entry at Indy was a multi-car entry by Andy Granatelli’s STP team for the 1969 Indy 500.
-Mario Andretti was the lead driver for the team.
-The car was very fast in practice but Mario crashed the car due to a wheel bearing failure.
-It may have been good luck for Mario as all the Lotus 64 cars were withdrawn and the older Brawner-Hawk was wheeled out for Andretti.
+Mario Andretti was the lead driver for the team and the car was very fast in practice.
+Mario crashed the car due to a wheel bearing failure.
+It may have been good luck for Mario because all the Lotus 64 cars were withdrawn and the older Brawner-Hawk was wheeled out for Andretti.
 He was to score his one and only Indy win in the Hawk.

 Both models are available as kits or handbuilts.
 SMTS generally sells good kits and builts.
 Dayglo paint is always a bit tough to spray so a factory built may be your best bet.
 Fortunately SMTS built models are fairly reasonable price-wise.